-June 18, 1792, the Kentucky legislature elected their first two senators to the U.S. Senate:
+June 18, 1792, the Kentucky legislature elected their first two senators, John Brown and John Edwards, to the U.S. Senate.

 December 5, 1792, a commission, selected by the Kentucky Legislature, chose Frankfort as the state’s capitol.
 The Commissioners were instructed to choose a site that pledged the largest contribution toward the construction of a state house.
-Several cities bid but Frankfort’s offer of: several town lots, rent money from a tobacco warehouse, assorted building materials and 3,000 in specie from 8 local citizens overwhelmed the others.
+Several cities bid but Frankfort’s offer of: several town lots, rent money from a tobacco warehouse, assorted building materials and $3,000 in cash from eight local citizens overwhelmed the others.
 A three story state house was completed in 1794 and burned to the ground in 1813.

 January 13, 1794, President Washington authorized an act to change the U.S. flag to a 15-star, 15-stripe flag.
 This act added 2 stripes and 2 stars for the admission of Vermont (the 14th State) and Kentucky (the 15th State).
 It was the only U.S. Flag to have more than 13 stripes and lasted 23 years.
 It was immortalized by Francis Scott Key during the bombardment of Fort McHenry on September 13, 1814.
 The image is representative of the actual flag that flew over Fort McHenry on that day and which is now preserved in the Smithsonian Museum.
 You can notice the “tilt” in some of the stars just as in the original Star Spangled Banner.
 The five Presidents who served under this flag were; George Washington, John Adams, Thomas Jefferson, James Madison, and James Monroe.
 Faced with the admission of five more states in 1818, the flag design would return to the original thirteen stripes.